rokwire/rokwire-building-blocks-api/eventservice/README.md

 ## MongoDB

+You can import predefined categories into the local mongodb. mongoimport --db eventdb --collection categories --file categories.json

 Events platform uses MongoDB to facilitate the indexing and searching.
 Before executing the query search, MongoDB need to enable text index and geospatial index.